RYpie/radenium/README.md

 # Welcome To Radenium, Home Of The Great Radeniums!

-Idea of Radenium is to implement an HLS livestreaming application based on FFMPEG, wrapped by a python application.
+Radenium is a HLS livestreaming application based on FFMPEG, wrapped by a python application.

 Development status is definitely prototype, works only on my mac...